PerttuHamalainen/MediaAI/Lessons/Prerequisites.md

 * Prepare to add one slide to a shared Google Slides document (link provided at the first lecture), including 1) your name and photo, 2) your background and skillset, 3) and what kind of projects you want to work on.
 This will be useful for finding other students with similar interests and/or complementary skills.

-* Optional: Install the software tools as instructed at the bottom of this page
+* Optional: Install the software tools as instructed at the bottom of this page.

 * Optional: Check out the awesome [Elements of AI](https://www.elementsofai.com/) course by University of Helsinki and Reaktor.